 Power Consumption: When it comes to battery power consumption in the third case, Ionic application resulted in about 532 mW power consumption while React Native application resulted in about 545 mW power consumption at an average calculation.
-In case of React Native, the battery consumption increases in the beginning when the application was switched on to perform the tests.
-Battery consumption spikes were also observed at 30 seconds and 45 seconds when the camera was open and file storage was accessed respectively.

-Application size comparison results in the case of the Expense Manager app were:
+On the other hand, Application size comparison results in the case of the Expense Manager app were:

 - 3.2 MB for the Ionic build

 - 8.5 MB for the React native build (Without using Proguard for build size minimization)